 There were no significant design changes to these products during the previous certification period.
+An EWR and ECN for a minor enhancement was reviewed and all documentation was found to be acceptable.

 6.3.3 Impact Analysis

 A safety impact analysis for a minor enhancement was reviewed and all documentation was found to be acceptable.